 Ducktails is one of those shows that isn't as good as you remember it.
 But, and it's a big but, it's still one of the most fun cartoons around and we are so glad to see it back on TV, thanks to Disney Plus.
 Altogether now: "Duck Tales! oo woo oo.
 Every day they're out there making.
 Duck Tales! oo woo oo"

-5. The X-Men Animated SeriesView now on Disney Plus
+9. The X-FilesWatch now on Star on Disney Plus

-6. Spider-Man TV SeriesView now on Disney Plus
+14. AliasWatch now on Star on Disney Plus

 This is a bit of an oddity.
 Most will know the Spider-Man 60s series, this is an update to that which seemingly uses the same animation and has a cracking theme tune.
 It's hokey in places and don't come for the animation.
 But there is a lot of heart here and it's been a show that has produced a number of Spider-Man memes which is a bonus.